strkcodes/strkcodes/README.md

 ### 💕 about me
 - 💻 CS student trying to get ahead over the summer
-- ✨ currently reading *Programming: Principles and Practice Using C++*
 - 🎀 hoping to master DSA and object-oriented programming
-- ☁️ dream job: intern for Pinterest, NASA, or any big creative-tech company :D
+- ☁️ dream job: intern for Pinterest or any tech company :D

 ────────── ⋆⋅☆⋅⋆ ──────────

 ### 🍓 goals 4 the summer
 - 🐚 go from beginner → intermediate level in C++
 - 🍒 become confident with data structures & OOP
-- 📐 learn (and not fear) calculus
 - 💌 apply to fall internships

 ────────── ⋆⋅☆⋅⋆ ──────────